nationalarchives/ds-caselaw-public-ui/README.md

 ## Front end development

+Included in this repository is:

+* Webpack and Babel for transpiling JavaScript
+* Sass for compiling CSS

 ### Working with SASS/CSS

 * Ensure you have NodeJS & NPM installed.
 * Install SASS globally by running `npm install -g sass`.
-* To watch and build the public facing site SASS, run `sass --watch ds_judgements_public_ui/sass/main.scss:ds_judgements_public_ui/static/css/main.css`
+* To watch and build the site SASS, run `npm run start-sass`
 * To modify styles, navigate to the `sass` folder in your editor.

+### Working with JavaScript

+* In a new terminal session run `npm run start-scripts` to kick off a Webpack watch task